 Share of Requirements.

-Going after frequency is a different strategy to increase profit.
-In many categories, even loyal consumers will work within a competitive set of favourite brands.
+Going after frequency is a different strategy to increase brand profit.
+In many categories, even loyal consumers will work within a competitive set of favorite brands.
 A good strategy is to provide a reason (claim, experience, emotion) for loyal consumers to stay with your brand.

 Get Current Users to Use More.

-When there is an opportunity to turn loyal users into creating a potential routine.
-Changing behaviours is more difficult than enticing trial.
-It’s a good strategy to use, when there’s a real benefit to your consumer using more.
-It’s hard to just get them to use more without a real reason.
+When there is an opportunity to turn loyal users into creating a potential routine, changing behaviors is more difficult than enticing trial.
+It’s a good strategy to use when there’s a real benefit to your consumer using more.
+It’s hard to get them to use more without a real reason.

-There has to be a real benefit connected to using more or it might look hollow/shallow.
-Driving routines is a challenge.
+There has to be a real benefit connected to using more, or it might look hollow/shallow.
+Driving routines are a challenge.
 Even with “lifesaving” medicines, the biggest issue is compliance.
-Find something in their current life to help either ground it or latch onto.
-When I worked on Listerine, people only used mouthwash 20-30 times a year compared to 700+ brushing occasions.
-So we focused on connecting rinsing with Listerine to the twice daily brushing routine.
+Find something in their current life to help either ground it or latch onto it.

 Enter new categories